Sixteen Mile Creek (Montana)

 Sixteen Mile Creek rises in the Lewis and Clark National Forest in the Crazy Mountains in southeastern Meagher County.
 It flows generally west, south of the Big Belt Mountains, and southwest, past Maudlow and joins the Missouri 6 mi southeast of Toston, at the site of the ghost town of Lombard.

 Sixteen Mile Creek is one of the more historically important areas in Montana.
 Its name derives from the fact that it enters the Missouri River 16 mi downstream from Three Forks, Montana.
 The rail bed of the original Montana Railroad runs through this creek canyon, which includes some really outstanding scenery.
 The Milwaukee Road abandoned this line in 1980.

+Currently there are very few areas to access Sixteen Mile Creek.
+Access can be achieved through Lombard, or east maudlow at a very short stretch of Gallatin National Forest land.